catseye/The-Dossier/article/A Basic Theory of Video Games.md

 RAM into a video signal, there is no guarantee that the video RAM won't be updated right when the frame is being drawn.
-When that happens, the frame is based partly on the previous state of the video RAM, and partly on the new state of the video RAM, and the view sees just that — partial images.
-A particularly egregious instance of this effect is "CGA snow".
+When that happens, the frame is based partly on the previous state of the video RAM, and partly on the new state of the video RAM, and the viewer sees just that — a flickering between partial images.
+(A particularly egregious instance of this effect is "CGA snow".)
 How do we prevent this?

 There's one thing I've omitted, and it comes from the fact that in an analog TV, the beam can't travel around the screen instantaneously.
 It